bramtayl/LightQuery.jl/test/src/index.md

 We end up getting a group and subframe on the left, and a row on the right.

-If you want to collect your results into a flat new dataframe, you need to do a bit of surgery, including making use of `flatten`.
+If you want to collect your results into a flat new dataframe, you need to do a bit of surgery, including making use of `flatten` (which I reexport from Base).
 We also need to make a fake row to insert on the right in case we can't find a match.

 ```jldoctest dplyr
 julia> @> airline_join |>